 Because wool comes from the hair of animals, it is naturally neutral in color; however, it can usually be bleached and then dyed any color.

 What is Boiled Wool?
 Is Boiled Wool Itchy?

-Manufacturers use knitted or woven wool (or wool blends) in hot water; the wool is agitated, and effectively shrunk.
+The difference between regular wool and boiled wool is really quite simple.
+Boiled wool is wool fabric that has been boiled in water.
+Wool manufacturers use knitted or woven wool (or wool blends) and then boil it in hot water; the wool is agitated during this boiling process, and effectively shrinks.
 This shrunken wool creates a very tight texture, which is sort of similar to how felt appears.

-Compared to regular types of wool, boiled wool doesn’t typically require any different sort of care process in terms of cleaning; this, of course, brings us to our next point…
+Compared to regular types of wool, boiled wool doesn’t typically require any different sort of care process in terms of cleaning or care.

 Wool gets weakened in water.
 Unlike linen, which gains strength when it’s wet, wool fibers often shrink in water, and they become brittle and often break.
 This shrinking effect is what prompted the old joke, “Does a sheep shrink when it rains?”

 To prevent wool items from shrinking, we recommend a gentle cleaning in a cold process – if the wool is laundered, it should be cleaned with lukewarm water and mild detergent, and it should NEVER be placed in a dryer.
 Contrarily, wool clothing items can also be dry-cleaned to avoid submersion in water.

 At our professional dry cleaning facilities, the Mulberrys team uses Cold-Clean technology to dry clean items like wool in a very cold process using CO2.
 If you have your wool items dry cleaned with us, rest assured they won’t be damaged with heat.
 We also closely follow any special instructions found on any care tags attached to wool garments, which is also an important step to remember when cleaning wool at home.

 Learn more about our dry cleaning services or contact us today to schedule a pickup!